Essential Principles and Practices in X-ray Photoelectron Spectroscopy: Photoelectron Transport through a Solid

-that is, the signal decays exponentially with depth (Fig.\,1N), with a characteristic length determined by the inelastic mean free path $\lambda_\mathrm{i}$ \cite{Powell2020}.$\lambda_\mathrm{i}$ depends on the material and kinetic energy of electron $E_\mathrm{kin}^\ast$.
+that is, the signal decays exponentially with depth (Fig.\,1D), with a characteristic length determined by the inelastic mean free path $\lambda_\mathrm{i}$. \cite{Powell2020} $\lambda_\mathrm{i}$ depends on the material and the kinetic energy of the emitted electron $E_\mathrm{kin}^\ast$.

 \textbf{Background}.
-The longer the path that electrons travel the greater the extent of inelastic scattering.
+The longer the path that electrons travel, the greater the extent of inelastic scattering.
 Inelastically scattered electrons contribute to the background on the higher BE side of the peak.
-Backgrounds therefore carry information on the depth distribution of elements in the sample \cite{Tougaard2021}.
-For peak fitting and quantification, the background must be subtracted.
-This is typically done by first removing the pre-peak background using a straight line fit (Fig.\,1L) followed by applying an appropriate background function, such as Shirley or Tougaard function (Fig. 1L) \cite{Tougaard2021, Engelhard2020}.
+Backgrounds, therefore, carry information about the depth distribution of elements in the sample. \cite{Tougaard2021} For peak fitting and quantification, the background must be subtracted.
+This is typically done by first removing the pre-peak background --- typically a constant or decreasing contribution to the background intensity originating from the peaks at lower binding energies --- using a straight-line fit (Fig.\,1L), followed by applying an appropriate background function, such as the Shirley or Tougaard function (Fig. 1L). \cite{Tougaard2021, Engelhard2020}

-\textbf{Elastic Scattering.} Electrons can be also scattered elastically, meaning their direction of propagation changes while their energy remains unchanged; this affects the quantification and determination of layer thickness described below; for emission angles $\vartheta>60\,^\circ$ elastic scattering cannot be neglected \cite{Powell2020}.
-To account for elastic scattering, the inelastic mean free path $\lambda_\mathrm{i}$ is replaced by the effective attenuation length (EAL) $\lambda_\mathrm{A}$ \cite{Powell2020}.
+\textbf{Elastic Scattering.} Electrons can also be scattered elastically, meaning that their direction of propagation changes while their energy remains unchanged; this affects the quantification and determination of layer thickness.
+For emission angles $\vartheta>60\,^\circ$ elastic scattering cannot be neglected. \cite{Powell2020} To account for elastic scattering, the inelastic mean free path $\lambda_\mathrm{i}$ is replaced by the effective attenuation length (EAL) $\lambda_\mathrm{A}$. \cite{Powell2020}